-- If you are in your dashboard, select the Package icon# at the top left of the screen or click the Falcon icon at the top center
+If you are in your dashboard, select the Package icon at the top left of the screen.

 Creating the Demo Project

-- Your demo project with a first package of measures ("New package") now appears on the left as a new project tree.
+Your demo project with a first measure package ("New package") now appears on the left as a new project tree.

 Invite the team

-- After selecting "Add", the two users now appear in the user table.
+After selecting "Add", the users now appear in the user table.
 The e-mail symbol to the right of these users allows you to send the invitation manually later if required.

-- Please make sure that the two new users have hub access (Power) but no hub ownership (Star).
-Thus they correspond to normal users without administrator rights.
+Please make sure that the new users have hub access (Power) but no hub ownership (Star).
+Thus they correspond to normal users without administrator permissions.

 Note: In the columns with the star symbol and the power symbol, a check mark indicates that a user has hub ownership or hub access.
 Hub access is required in order to log into Falcon.
-This can be relevant if you later want to "keep" a user away from Falcon for a short time without changing the user rights assigned elsewhere.
-A hub owner, on the other hand, receives full administrator rights.
+This can be relevant if you later want to "keep" a user away from Falcon for a short time without changing the user permissions assigned elsewhere.
+A hub owner, on the other hand, receives full admin permissions.